Traditional Investor “A Utility Token is neither real equity nor is it a bond; so it must be a scam”

 - Scarcity Value matters.
 If there were unlimited New York Taxi Medallions or seats on xyz trading floor, they would have no value.
 Supply and demand is an immutable law.

 - Utility Tokens are also subject to disruption.
 A New York Taxi Medallion is less valuable thanks to Uber and a seat on a trading floor is less valuable when we can trade digitally from anywhere.
-This is the key point about Cyber Tokens.
+This is the key point about cyber/digital Tokens.
 They are on the right side of today’s big wave of disruption (the digitisation of value exchange aka Blockchain).

 The Etherum ETH Token story (so far)